Evqn/frb-processing/README.md

 ### Structural Setup

 1. This project has a modular structure with a master script (frb_process) and several subscripts, each housed in their own subdirectory of the same name.
-In of the stages described above has a separate script located in its corresponding subdirectory. plotfil and dmopt also have two more dependent files called sp_spec.py
+Each of the stages described above has a separate script located in its corresponding subdirectory. plotfil and dmopt also have two more dependent files called sp_spec.py
 ```bash
 .
 ├── frb_process.py